 The following rankings are a list of colleges with the highest salaries for Criminal Justice & Corrections graduates.
 Our ranking methodology takes into account Criminal Justice & Corrections specific starting and mid-career salaries to find the top paid graduates.

 George Washington University is the ideal choice for students thinking about a Criminal Justice & Corrections degree.
-Students who graduate from the Criminal Justice program earn about $49,538 in the first five years of their career and $79,064 after their first five years of their career.
+Graduates from the Criminal Justice & Corrections major at George Washington University get 36.0% above the average graduate in this field.
 Want a sizable student body?
 This institution has over 20,000 students on campus.

 Pace University - New York is a good decision for individuals interested in a Criminal Justice & Corrections major.
 Grads of the criminal justice program state that they receive average early career earnings of criminal justice and mid-career earnings of $64,523.
 Based in New York, New York, this institution is a logical option for students who enjoy the exhilaration of a significant city.

 It's hard to beat University of Massachusetts - Lowell if you want to pursue Criminal Justice & Corrections as a major.
-University of Massachusetts - Lowell criminal justice & corrections majors earn 32.8% more than the standard criminal justice grad.
+Students who graduate from this program report average early career income of criminal justice and mid-career income of $87,115.
 The specific location of Lowell, Massachusetts, is satisfactory for students who opt for a quiet, suburban area.

 Kean University is among your best bets if you're planning on studying Criminal Justice & Corrections.
 Kean University criminal justice & corrections graduates make 30.6% more than the standard criminal justice graduate.
 Positioned in Union, New Jersey, Kean delivers a dependable, suburban atmosphere for scholars.

 There is a grad program obtainable for those who are intrigued.
 By offering school funding to 64.0% of its students,California State University - Fullerton helps you avoid as much student debt as possible.
-Interested in learning more details on California State University - Fullerton's campus?
-Have a virtual tour.
+Find all the vital specifics on Cal State Fullerton by viewing their scorecard.

 Seton Hall University is among your top options if you're planning on studying Criminal Justice & Corrections.
-Soon after graduating, Criminal Justice students usually make about $41,526 in their early careers.
+Students from the Criminal Justice & Corrections degree program at Seton Hall University make 26.4% more than the average college graduate with the same degree.
 Based in South Orange, New Jersey, Seton Hall supplies a secure, suburban environment for young people.